 Strategy ONE

-Manage Bot Data Using the Data Panel
+Manage Agent Data Using the Data Panel

 When the AI dataset collection contains unstructured data (beginning in Strategy One (June 2025), it displays in a separate section.
 You can expand and collapse the Structured Data and Unstructured Data sections to focus on specific data sources.
 In the example below, the Structured Data section is collapsed and the Unstructured Data section is expanded so you can view it.